karolkawski/karolkawski/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I'm a javascript/typescript developer. \
-🚀 &nbsp; Currently delving into full-stack development within the MERN stack.
+🚀 &nbsp;Currently delving into full-stack development within the MERN stack.
 Passionate about data visualization libraries like D3.js (2D) and Three.js (3D).
-Professionally engaged in crafting dynamic advertising scripts. 🌐💻\
+In my professional capacity, I am involved in creating dynamic advertising JavaScript scripts. 🌐💻\
 💬 &nbsp;Feel free to reach out to me for general consulting, or discussions on the aforementioned topics!\
 ✉️ &nbsp;You can email me at karol.kawski@protonmail.com.
 I'll try to respond as soon as possible!